 Cherished as a local landmark for many years, this stone building was originally the home of the Starsmore family.
 It was purchased by the City of Colorado Springs and moved to its present location in 1992.
-It serves as an introduction to Cheyenne Cañon and its beautiful waterfalls, rock formations, wildflowers and wildlife.
+It serves as an introduction to Cheyenne Cañon Park and its beautiful waterfalls, rock formations, wildflowers and wildlife.
 Here you will discover activities for guests of all ages.
-Begin your exploration of the park at Starsmore Visitor and Nature Center, where you will find:

 Hours of Operation:

 Spring and Fall Schedule, Tuesday – Saturday 9 a.m. to 3 p.m.
-(April 1st to Memorial Day Weekend and Labor Day to October 31st)
+(First Tuesday of April to Memorial Day Weekend and Labor Day to October 31st)

 Summer schedule, Daily 9 a.m. to 5 p.m.
 (Memorial Day Weekend to Labor Day)

 Location2120 South Cheyenne Cañon Road

 Download our program flyer or see below for program details.

 This program introduces the children to Andy the puppet and the five senses-touch, hear, sight, taste, and smell.
 Children are introduced to Andy’s animal puppet friends and they learn about their special senses.
 This program features hands-on activities and a walk around Starsmore Visitor and Nature Center.

 2016 Colorado Academic Standards: Preschool Science: 1.1, 2.1, and 2.2 Preschool Physical Education: 1.1, 4.1